xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 - Click **Add**.
 A new row appears in the variable list.
 - Input variables.

+ For example:
- For example, you want to run a test case in French, input:
+You want to run a test case in French, input:

  <table width="959">
 <tbody>